goschtl/zope/zope2book/trunk/source/IntroducingZope.rst

 single place.
 An application server can typically help manage your content and presentation in this way.

-Build a Content Management System -- A fairly new breed of application, a *content management system* allows non-technical editors to create and manage content for your website.
+Build a Content Management System -- A *content management system* allows non-technical editors to create and manage content for your website.
 Application servers provide the tools with which you can build a content management system.

 Build an E-Commerce Application -- Application servers provide a